 Are Bundle Discounts Available for All Certificates?

-No. Not all Certificates have Bundle Pricing.
-These Certificates are available for Bundle Pricing.
+No, not all Certificates have Bundle Pricing.
+The following Certificates are available for Bundle Pricing:

 - Business Analysis

 - Human Resources Generalist Certificate